zaisen16/seam-orientation-project/README.md

 **What is the data?**

 I am using TrackMan data tracked using the 3D Spin camera, which has been attached to all Cape Cod League TrackMan units.
-The data actually captures periodically, so my dataset is not every pitch thrown in the cape this summer, but still has many.
+The data captures periodically, so my dataset is not every pitch thrown in the cape this summer, but still has many.